TwilioDevEd/twiliochat-laravel/readme.md

   Now you can access the application at `http://localhost:8000`.

-## Expose you localhost to the internet
+## Expose your localhost to the internet

 If you want your chat application to be reachable publicly in the internet, you can use a service like [ngrok](https://ngrok.com/).